Back to All Events

 Panellists include:

-• Nat Raha - poet, activist, scholar and co-author of Trans Femme Futures; Abolitionist Ethics for Transfeminist World
+• Nat Raha - poet, activist, scholar and co-author of Trans Femme Futures; Abolitionist Ethics for Transfeminist Worlds

 • Kit Colliver - activist and organiser at Resisting Transphobia in Edinburgh